anntzer/sphinx-exhibit/README.rst

 activated with ``:output-style: sphinx-gallery`` / ``exhibit_output_style =
 "sphinx-gallery"``.

+The *topmost* docstring can contain the ``.. exhibit-skip::`` directive (which takes no arguments and generates no output); if it is found there, the code will not be run.

 The list of examples that use a specific API element can be output using the ``.. exhibit-backrefs::`` directive, whose syntax is